Epistle to the Galatians

-The Epistle to the Galatians is the ninth book of the New Testament.
+The Epistle to the Galatians is the ninth book of the Pauline epistle of the New Testament of the Christian Bible.
 It is a letter from Paul the Apostle to a number of Early Christian communities in Galatia.
 Scholars have suggested that this is either the Roman province of Galatia in southern Anatolia, or a large region defined by Galatians, an ethnic group of Celtic people in central Anatolia.

-The language the letter was originally written in was Koine Greek and later translated into other languages.
+The letter was originally written in Koine Greek and later translated into other languages.

 In this letter, Paul is principally concerned with the controversy surrounding Gentile Christians and the Mosaic Law during the Apostolic Age.
 Paul argues that the Gentile Galatians do not need to adhere to the tenets of the Mosaic Law, particularly religious male circumcision, by contextualizing the role of the law in light of the revelation of Christ.
 The Epistle to the Galatians has exerted enormous influence on the history of Christianity, the development of Christian theology, and the study of the Apostle Paul.

 The central dispute in the letter concerns the question of how Gentiles could convert to Christianity, which shows that this letter was written at a very early stage in church history, when the vast majority of Christians were Jewish or Jewish proselytes, which historians refer to as the Jewish Christians.
 Another indicator that the letter is early is that there is no hint in the letter of a developed organization within the Christian community at large.
 This puts it during the lifetime of Paul himself.

 Background

+Surviving early manuscripts

-As with all the Bible, the original of the letter (autograph) is not known to survive.
-Papyrus 46, the earliest reasonably complete version available to scholars today, dates to approximately AD 200, around 150 years after the original was presumably drafted.
-This papyrus is fragmented in a few areas, causing some of the original text to be missing; "however, through careful research relating to paper construction, handwriting development, and the established principles of textual criticism, scholars can be rather certain about where these errors and changes appeared and what the original text probably said."
+The original of the letter (autograph) is not known to survive.
+Papyrus 46, the earliest reasonably complete version available to scholars today, dates to approximately AD 200, around 150 years after the original was drafted.
+This papyrus is fragmented in a few areas, causing some of the original text to be missing.
+The text of surviving manuscripts varies.
+Biblical scholar Bruce Metzger writes: "through careful research relating to paper construction, handwriting development, and the established principles of textual criticism, scholars can be rather certain about where these errors and changes appeared and what the original text probably said."

+Surviving early complete and partial manuscripts include: